I grew up surrounded by – indeed, immersed in – books and music. The latter became my career while the former remained an essential part of my life.

 My enthusiasm for photography synergised with my long-standing interest in the environment to lead to an article for Wildlife Australia Magazine late in 2009 and regular shorter items for Kapok, my local Landcare newsletter.
 A little later I became the editor of Waves, a monthly newsletter for the Reef HQ Volunteers Association, a role which ended when I parted company with Reef HQ over Abbot Point in 2014.

-In the same transformative period I learned enough about HTML to create my first personal web site in 2004 and since then have created and managed sites for others; for more about my web design work, visit this page.
+In the same transformative period I learned enough about HTML to create my first personal web site in 2004 and since then have created and managed sites for others.

 At this point I welcome opportunities in all three areas – writing, photography and web design.
 If you need someone with my skills, please contact me.Last updated April 2016